Why Is My Magnolia Tree Leaves Turning Yellow?

 Sucking pests

-There is a certain type of insect that does not eat the plant but sucks on the leaves and branches to feed on its sap.
-As a result, it can be severely damaged and the leaves will slowly start to turn yellow.
+There is a specific type of insect that does not eat the plant but sucks on the leaves and branches to feed on its sap.
+As a result, it can be severely damaged, and the leaves will slowly turn yellow.

 The mealybugs are noticeable by white, cotton-like marks in their habitat.
-Spider mites are the hardest to spot because of their very small size; you’ll need a magnifying glass for this.
+Spider mites are the hardest to spot because of their tiny size.

 How to fix it:

-If you see insect colonies on magnolia leaves, spray it with an aqueous solution of horticultural oil or insecticidal soap.
+If you see insect colonies on magnolia leaves, spray them with an aqueous solution of horticultural oil or insecticidal soap.
 Repeat the spraying after two weeks.

-Against the spider mite, you should use a special product called acaricide (miticide).
+Against spider mites, you should use a unique product called acaricide (miticide).
 It is commercially available.
 Just dilute it as indicated on the package and spray the magnolia.

 Diseases